 5.11.
 We shall open an Account in your name in the selected available currency.
 You shall be able to use your Account to trade once you deposit into your Account at least the amount specified in the Terms and Commissions Table and the account has been confirmed as verified.

 5.12.
 We shall have the right to introduce new Financial instruments and Market Hours for trading at the Trading Platform and to suspend and/ or remove from the Trading Platform any Financial instrument and Market Hours at our sole discretion.

 6. Exclusion of liability.

 6.1.
-We shall not be liable for any losses, damages, costs or expenses incurred or suffered by you under this Agreement unless arising directly from our or their negligence, breach of contract, bad faith, wilful default or fraud.
+We shall not be liable for any losses, damages, costs or expenses incurred or suffered by you under this Agreement unless arising directly from our negligence, breach of contract, bad faith, wilful default or fraud.
 In no circumstances shall we be liable for consequential loss or special damage.

 6.2.
 Nothing in this Agreement will limit our liability in respect of death or personal injury caused by our negligence.
 We and you agree that this provision will survive any termination of this Agreement.

 6.3.
 The Company will not be held liable for any loss, cost or charge incurred resulting directly or indirectly from the exercise of our right to place restrictions on Account or take any other action as provided in this Client Agreement.

 6.4.
 You hereby agree and acknowledge that in the event of downtime of the Trading Platform You shall waive any claims against Trading 212 of missed profits and/or claims that You would have executed an order on a specific price during the downtime.

 7.1.
 All Deals transacted between us will be carried out in accordance with the standard settlement practices and/or market rules of the relevant exchanges.